Pat-7-626/ku-polls/README.md

 ***

 # What does this application do?
-This product was built to be a web interface designed for creating, managing, responding to, and seeing the results of polls and surveys, exclusively for the KU community.
+This product was built to be a web application designed for creating, managing, responding to, and seeing the results of polls and surveys, exclusively for the KU community.

 ***